 Solver Info =============== Num Tissues: 51 Num Fiber Fields: 13 Num Bones: 195 Num Attachments: 330 Num Proxy Points: 21054 Num Tri Vertices: 74306 Num Tet Vertices: 10166 Num Tets: 27359 Tissue Info =============== Name : |pSphere1|pSphereShape1 Num Tri Vertices : 382 Num Tris : 760 Num Tet Vertices : 2400 Num Tets : 600

-Select the solver node that is affiliated with the currently selected simulation component (bone, tissue, cloth or attachment).
-If nothing is selected, and only one solver is in the scene, that solver will be selected.
+Selects the solver node that is affiliated with the currently selected simulation components (bone, tissue, cloth), or the default solver in the scene.

-This is the same as executing zQuery -t zSolverTransform;
+This is the same as executing ziva -sel;

 Add Simulation Component¶